thesixmax/polygoneR/README.md

 ## List of functions

 The following is the up to date list of functions available in the package.
 Please refer to the individual man pages for more information.
-Extended documentation with examples is work in progress.
+Extended documentation, including examples, is work in progress.

+-   `polyg_angles` Minimum and maximum angles between two sf LINESTRING objects.

+-   `polyg_cast_substring`: Cast an sf object to substring.

--   `polyg_contiguity` Compute a sparse index list of contiguities for an sf POLYGON object.
+-   `polyg_contiguity`: Common contiguities of an sf POLYGON object.

--   `polyg_leaf_nodes`: Compute leaf nodes of an sf LINESTRING object.
+-   `polyg_leaf_nodes`: Leaf nodes of an sf LINESTRING object.

--   `polyg_nearest_node`: Compute the minimum distance linestring from an sf POINT object to the nodes of an sf LINESTRING object.
+-   `polyg_line_nearest_node`: Minimum distance linestring from an sf POINT object to nodes of a sf LINESTRING object.

--   `polyg_dissolve_enclosed`: Dissolve fully or partially enclosed polygons in a sf POLYGON object.

--   `polyg_merge_conditional`: Iterative merging of polygons in a sf POLYGON object according to a condition set by the user.
+-   `polyg_rename_geom`: Rename the geometry column of an sf object.

 ## Collaborators